AdobeDocs/experience-manager-cloud-service.en/help/assets/metadata-profiles.md

 ## Add a metadata profile {#adding-a-metadata-profile}

 1. Navigate to **[!UICONTROL Tools]** > **[!UICONTROL Assets]** > **[!UICONTROL Metadata Profiles]**, and then click **[!UICONTROL Create]**.
-1. Enter a title for the Metadata Profile, for example Sample Metadata, and tap **[!UICONTROL Submit]**.
+1. Enter a title for the Metadata Profile, for example, Sample Metadata, and select **[!UICONTROL Submit]**.
 The Edit Form for the Metadata Profile is displayed.
 1. Click a component and configure its properties in the **[!UICONTROL Settings]** tab.
 For example, click the **[!UICONTROL Description]** component and edit its properties.
    Edit the following properties for the **[!UICONTROL Description]** component: